 Some packages work at a lower level, focussing on a single type of variable.
 For example, stringr for strings, lubridate for date/times, and forcats for factors.
 Generally prefer existing base R vector types, but when this is not possible, create your own using an S3 class built on top of an atomic vector or list.

 If you need “non-standard scoping”, where you refer to variables inside a data frame as if they are in the global environment, prefer tidy evaluation over non-standard evaluation.
-See programming with dplyr for an example, and section IV (metaprogramming) of Advanced R for more details.
+See the examples in Tidy evaluation and the metaprogramming chapters in Advanced R for more details.

 No matter how complex and polished the individual operations are, it is often the quality of the glue that most directly determines the power of the system.